tsiemasilo/no-shedding-ecommerce/replit.md

 ## Recent Changes

+- June 30, 2025: Database migration and product catalog reset
+  - Removed all existing products from the system
+  - Migrated from in-memory storage to PostgreSQL database storage
+  - New products added through admin dashboard are now saved to database
+  - Maintained all categories and subcategories with proper structure
+  - Currency conversion completed to South African Rands (R) throughout the site

 - June 30, 2025: Enhanced subcategory functionality and Power Solutions expansion
   - Fixed subcategory product browsing with proper navigation and empty states
   - Added drag and drop image upload functionality for admin dashboard